Bluvert

 * ./add-message.py -r 00:11:22:33:44:55 -f /tmp/backup-finished.txt -m

-Same as before, but /tmp/backup-finished.txt will be no longer exists.
+Same as before but /tmp/backup-finished.txt will no longer exist.

 * ./add-message.py -r 00:11:22:33:44:55 -f /tmp/pic-of-the-day.jpg -e 86400